rppicomidi/pico-w-ble-midi-lib/README.md

 ```
 #define RING_BUFFER_SIZE_TYPE uint16_t
 ```
 Note that the default definition is `uint8_t`, which is too small for Bluetooth MIDI ring buffers.

 ## BLE-MIDI client library
+This `ble_midi_client_lib` library implements the basic functions you need to implement a BLE-MIDI client.
+A client needs some sort of UI to manage scanning, connecting, and disconnecting.
+The library provides `printf` type console library output and is best suited for a command line interpreter-based application.
+The client also advertises the GAP_DEVICE_NAME charateristic.

-TODO
+## TODO
+Right now, the security model is "hard-wired" into the client and server libraries.
+That should be configurable during initialization.